 According to the Climate Change Insights Report 2021, the main reason why people drive rather than taking the bus is because the route is not convenient (42%).

-So, if you live somewhere which is not suitable for public transport, why not consider car sharing - it is an easy way to cut the cost of driving.
+If you live somewhere which is not suitable for public transport, why not consider car sharing - it is an easy way to cut the cost of driving.
 Find out more on the Liftshare website.